Trends in Gun Sales

 What is the National Instant Criminal Background Check System?

 The National Instant Criminal Background Check System (NICS) is the federal system that checks available records to determine if a prospective firearm purchaser is legally permitted to receive a firearm.
 This system, which was created by the Brady Bill, is essential for keeping guns out of the hands of individuals who should not possess them and is a vital tool for Federal Firearms Licensees (FFLs) to ensure that gun sales are legal.
 NICS is operated by the Federal Bureau of Investigations (FBI) and tracks data related to each Brady Background Check initiated.
 Since it was established in 1998, there have been more than 300 million Brady Background Checks initiated through the system.
+The Brady Background Check system has blocked approximately four million prohibited purchasers from obtaining a firearm.

 NICS tracks Brady Background Checks that are initiated, but that does not equate to a sale.
 It also does not account for every transfer, as private sales, like those at gun shows, are not all subject to Brady Background Checks.
 Additionally, background checks are also initiated for actions other than the sale of a weapon, such as for permit and license applications.
 However, multiple firearms can be purchased with a single NICS transaction, further clouding the overall number of firearms purchased in a given year.